younesmahfoudi/prezens/prez-frontend-spike/prez-ui/README.md

 # Prez-ui-spike

-Generate a pdf with jsPDF.
+Generate a pdf with jsPDF, generate signature with angular2-signaturepad.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.

 ## Development server